How to Create a New Page on WordPress

 Are You Ready To Create a New WordPress Page?

-Creating a page on WordPress is not a big deal anymore if you follow the above ways.
+Creating a WordPress page is no longer a big deal if you follow the above ways.

 In this tutorial blog, we’ve discussed some essential topics such as What is a WordPress Page, How to add pages in WordPress, How to separate a page for blogs, how to create a custom page template, and more.